 Context - While transportation infrastructure is limited in the Plan Area, maintaining an efficient road network provides vital links for residents, operations and businesses (Map 5).
-Provincial Highways 28 and 866 are the primary transportation connections through the Plan Area.
-No changes are expected to the transportation network in the direct Plan Area.
+Provincial Highways 881, 41 and 28 are the primary transportation connections through the Plan Area.